 Did you know Lanark County is the maple syrup capital of Ontario?
 Visit the Lanark & District Syrup Producers Association to learn more about maple syrup producers in eastern Ontario.
-I lived in Smiths Falls for all my teenaged years, and visited many sugar bushes in the area.
+I lived in Smiths Falls for my teenage years, and visited many sugar bushes in the area.
 Perth, Ontario holds a Maple Syrup festival in April – check out my last item below for more information on that!

 Located in Sunbury, just a 20 minute drive from Kingston, is Sugar Hill Farm.
 During the sugaring season they welcome visitors to come and learn about making maple syrup.
 If you are interested in visiting this organic, family run farm, they recommend giving them a call to set up an appointment, and to see if the sap is running!